Contractor-x/Contractor-x/README.md

 ## 🧠 About Me

 👋 Hey, I’m **Collins**, a software engineer, cybersecurity specialist, trader, and researcher.
-I thrive on logic, algorithms, and breaking through the limits of what’s possible.
+I thrive on logic, researching, and breaking through the limits of what’s possible.
 Whether it's **writing code**, **breaking security protocols**, **analyzing market trends**, or **researching cutting-edge technologies**, I bring the same relentless energy and precision to every field I dive into.

 🚀 **My philosophy?**
 _"The rules of computing don’t apply to me… I’m LIMITLESS."_

 🎯 **My goal?**
-To push the boundaries of **code, cybersecurity, and finance**, building solutions that others wouldn’t dare to imagine.
+To push the boundaries of **code, cybersecurity, and finance**, building solutions that others wouldn’t dare to imagine an implement.

 ---